The “20 vs 1 Rapper” YouTube Videos Need to End

 It seems like the only way for these women to stand out is by showcasing their sexual appeal.

-While the intention of these videos may have been purely for entertainment purposes, the impact can still be harmful.
-When YouTube creators showcase such portrayals of Black women, their videos risk becoming a mockery, where young Black women are subjected to degradation by millions of viewers, reinforcing negative stereotypes that mainstream media has propagated for years.
+Now, I’m sure the intention of these videos is purely for entertainment purposes, but the impact is still harmful.
+When YouTube creators show Black women in such a light, they perpetuate the negative stereotypes mainstream media has propagated for years.

+But what is a Black woman if she isn’t being commodified?
 In music videos, film, and television, Black women are more sexualized and objectified than their white and other POC counterparts.
-The Real Housewives of Atlanta and Love and Hip-Hop are prime examples of the mainstream media’s lack of accurate representation of Black women.
+The Real Housewives of Atlanta and Love and Hip-Hop are prime examples of the mainstream media’s failure to accurately represent Black women.

-In both series, viewers are frequently presented with scenes of intense arguing, and fighting, which overshadow the emotional and intellectual depth of the women involved.
+In both of these reality series, viewers are always arguing and fighting, which overshadows the emotional and intellectual depth of the women involved.
 While conflict in reality television is expected, these shows disproportionately focus on drama within Black female communities, reinforcing negative stereotypes.

 Similar to these TV shows, the “20 WOMEN VS 1 RAPPER” YouTube videos provide a distorted view of contemporary young Black adult culture.